-- Racial abuse - Verbal abuse or swearing - Bullying (as defined in Anti-bullying policy) - Extreme behaviour e.g. violence, running away, vandalism, deliberately dangerous activity. - Persistent disobedience or destructive behaviour. - Deliberately bringing items which could endanger others onto the school campus.
+- Racial abuse - Verbal abuse or swearing - Bullying (as defined in Anti-bullying policy) - Extreme behaviour e.g. violence, running away, vandalism, deliberately dangerous activity.

+- Persistent disobedience or destructive behaviour. - Deliberately bringing items which could endanger others onto the school campus.

 Incidents of the above behaviour, although rare, must be dealt with firmly and immediately.
-The child concerned must be sent to the Head teacher (or, in his/her absence, the Deputy Head, then the next most senior member of staff) and a clear account of what has occurred given.
-The Head teacher will investigate whether or not the offence is deemed to warrant the following steps:
+The child concerned must be sent to the Executive Headteacher/Head of School, (or in their absence the next most senior member of staff) and a clear account of what has occurred given.
+The Executive Headteacher/Head of School will investigate whether or not the offence is deemed to warrant the following steps: